HyperionGameTech/HyperionEngine/.github/instructions/Hyperion.instructions.md

 - To interact with the reflection system, use `TypeId::ForType<T>()` to get the TypeId of a type, and `HypClass::GetClass(TypeId)` to get the `HypClass`.
 Use `HypField` and `HypMethod` to access fields and methods reflectively.

 ## Code Generation
-The `build/generated/` directory contains reflection data.
+The `generated` directory contains reflection data.
 Never edit these files directly - they're regenerated from source annotations.

 ## Copilot Instructions
 Reduce summary of your changes to at most a single paragraph.
 If the change is trivial (e.g. fixing a typo, updating comments, formatting), simply state that.
 Otherwise, briefly describe the purpose of the change and any important details.